PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

             - item 1
             - item 2

-      Multiple 'levels of indentation' can be used, for example here is the prior map further nested under (as the value for the key) ``qux``:
+      Multiple levels of indentation can be used, for example here is the prior map further nested under (as the value for the key) ``qux``:

       .. code-block:: yaml